New York State Department of Corrections and Community Supervision: COVID-19 response

 DOCCS reports that 45 incarcerated individuals have died of COVID-19, as well as 18 DOCCS staff members and 9 people on parole (a more difficult number for the department to track).
 The department reported 11,270 positive cases among incarcerated people and over 14,000 cases among staff as of October, 2022, but due to lack of testing availability, especially early in the pandemic, these are underestimates of the true number of cases.

 Visiting at New York State prisons was completely suspended during the first months of the COVID-19 pandemic, from March to August, 2020.
 After reopening in August, DOCCS imposed more restrictions on family and others visiting the prisons, including two-hour maximum visits, a ban on physical touch, and required pre-registration.
 As COVID-19 cases surged in fall 2021, DOCCS imposed a requirement that visitors show proof of vaccination or a negative test result.
 DOCCS stated that they would provide test kits at facilities for visitors who arrived without proof of vaccination or a negative test result within the prior 48 hours.

 As of December 2021, approximately 70% of DOCCS staff reported that they had been vaccinated against COVID-19, and 52% of incarcerated individuals have been partially or fully vaccinated.

 Correction Officers and Parole Officers

 In labor negotiations, the officers are represented by the New York State Correctional Officers and Police Benevolent Association (NYSCOPBA).
 The union has been vocal in its opposition to prison closures.

 Professional, Scientific and Technical Services Unit (PS&T)- Represent Parole officers.

 Since 1861, 28 New York state correction officers have died as a result of violence in the line of duty or a duty-related illness (e.g., tuberculosis).
 The last death by violence was in 1981.
 Eight others have died by accidents, heart attack or other cause while working.
 In the uprising at Attica in 1971, forty-three people were killed; eleven were state workers (eight guards and three civilian workers) and thirty-two incarcerated men.
 The majority of the deaths were caused by gunfire from law enforcement: ten state workers and twenty-nine incarcerated men were fatally shot.

-Mission and training

-The current stated mission of NYSDOCCS is: "to provide for public protection by administering a network of correctional facilities that: